apache/spark/docs/sql-pipe-syntax.md

 |> ORDER BY custdist DESC, c_count DESC;
 ```

+#### Source Tables

+To start a new query using SQL pipe syntax, use the `FROM <tableName>` or `TABLE <tableName>`
+clause, which creates a relation comprising all rows from the source table.
+Then append one or more
+pipe operators to the end of this clause to perform further transformations.

-#### Projection
+#### Projections

-The following ways to evaluate expressions within projections are supported.
+SQL pipe syntax supports composable ways to evaluate expressions.
+A major advantage of these
+projection features is that they support computing new expressions based on previous ones in an
+incremental way.
+No lateral column references are needed here since each operator applies
+independently on its input table, regardless of the order in which the operators appear.
+Each of
+these computed columns then becomes visible to use with the following operator.

-* `SELECT` produces a new table by evaluating the provided expressions.<br>
+`SELECT` produces a new table by evaluating the provided expressions.<br>
 It is possible to use `DISTINCT` and `*` as needed.<br>
 This works like the outermost `SELECT` in a table subquery in regular Spark SQL.

-* `EXTEND` adds new columns to the input table by evaluating the provided expressions.<br>
+`EXTEND` adds new columns to the input table by evaluating the provided expressions.<br>
 This also preserves table aliases.<br>
 This works like `SELECT *, new_column` in regular Spark SQL.

-* `DROP` removes columns from the input table.<br>
+`DROP` removes columns from the input table.<br>
 This is similar to `SELECT * EXCEPT (column)` in regular Spark SQL.

-* `SET` replaces column values from the input table.<br>
+`SET` replaces column values from the input table.<br>
 This is similar to `SELECT * REPLACE (expression AS column)` in regular Spark SQL.

-* `AS` forwards the input table and introduces a new alias for each row.
+`AS` forwards the input table and introduces a new alias for each row.

-A major advantage of these projection features is that they support applying repeatedly to
-incrementally compute new expressions based on previous ones in a composable way.
-No lateral column
-references are needed here since each operator applies independently on its input table, regardless
-of the order in which they appear.
-Each of these computed columns are then visible to use any
-following operators.

-#### Aggregation
+#### Aggregations

-Aggregation takes place differently using SQL pipe syntax as opposed to regular Spark SQL.
+In general, aggregation takes place differently using SQL pipe syntax as opposed to regular Spark
+SQL.

-* To perform full-table aggregation, use the `AGGREGATE` operator with a list of aggregate
+To perform full-table aggregation, use the `AGGREGATE` operator with a list of aggregate
-expressions to evaluate.<br>
+expressions to evaluate.
 This returns one single row in the output table.

-* To perform aggregation with grouping, use the `AGGREGATE` oeprator with a `GROUP BY` clause.<br>
+To perform aggregation with grouping, use the `AGGREGATE` operator with a `GROUP BY` clause.
 This returns one row for each unique combination of values of the grouping expressions.
+The output

-In both cases, the output table contains the evaluated grouping expressions followed by the
+table contains the evaluated grouping expressions followed by the evaluated aggregate functions.
-evaluated aggregate functions.
-Grouping expressions support assigning aliases for purposes of
+Grouping expressions support assigning aliases for purposes of referring to them in future
-referring to them in future operators.
-In this way, it is not necessary to repeat entire expressions
+operators.
+In this way, it is not necessary to repeat entire expressions between `GROUP BY` and
-between `GROUP BY` and `SELECT`, since `AGGREGATE` is a single operator that performs both.
+`SELECT`, since `AGGREGATE` is a single operator that performs both.

-#### Filtering

-The pipe `WHERE` operator performs any necessary filtering operations.

-Since it may appear anywhere, no separate `HAVING` or `QUALIFY` syntax is needed.

-#### Other Operations
+#### Other Transformations

-Each other operator applies in a straightforward manner over its input table (as well as zero or
+The remaining operators are used for other transformations, such as filtering, joining, sorting,
+sampling, and set operations.
+These operators generally work in the same way as in regular Spark
-more other table or table subquery arguments) as listed in the table below.
+SQL, as described in the table below.

 ### Independence and Interoperability